ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-2-1.md

 ----------

 Resilience is a vital concept in social work practice, enabling social workers to empower individuals, foster growth, enhance well-being, promote community resilience, and navigate complex systems.
 By understanding the nature of resilience and employing strategies to cultivate it, social workers can make a significant impact in helping individuals and communities overcome challenges and thrive in the face of adversity.

-In the next chapter, we will explore the factors that contribute to resilience and delve deeper into how social workers can promote and strengthen resilience in their clients.